elo33011/NetOps-agent-demo/README.md

 ## How the Demo works ?

 - The network topology was built on container lab.
-All simulated device (FRR node) are running healthy
+All simulated device (FRR node) are running healthy at the start
-- Devices are asseessbile via cli (docker exec) both manually or by the agent
+- Devices are asseessbile via cli (docker exec) both manually or by the agent using the tools provided
-- The agent prompt runs in parallel and ready for you to query the status of the network topology
+- The agent prompt runs and ready for you to query the status of the network topology
 - We then inject a changes to break the network, causing some kind of issues.
 - As the agent prompt to perform troubleshooting of the issues, and find out the root case, suggest the fix
 - Only the following commands are allowed as tool